 By using energy-related information about the network obtained via the Energy Information Function (EIF), the 5GMS AS and RTC AS may be able to optimise media sessions by means of energy-driven service degradations.
 Since fluctuations in network energy consumption and the corresponding energy-related information originates in the EIF, a pragmatic approach to energy-driven service degradations would be driven and triggered by the 5GMS AF or RTC AF (or by the Energy Information AF instantiated by them) through the knowledge of such energy information.

 A simple degradation example may be the reporting or notification of the degraded QoS by the 5GMS AF or RTC AF to the UE (similar to that used in dynamic policies), but in this case the UE is unable to distinguish QoS degradation due to network connection problems, sudden congestion, or other factors.
-If a QoS degradation is the result of energy-related aspects leading to a service policy change applied to that specific UE, then this degradation cannot be resolved regardless of how the UE may attempt to use different Application Servers (e.g. multiple DASH servers).
+If a service degradation is the result of energy-related aspects leading to a service policy change applied to that specific UE, then this degradation cannot be resolved regardless of how the UE may attempt to use different Application Servers (e.g. multiple DASH servers).
 By providing additional information to the UE regarding the energy-driven service degradation, the UE may then be able to make a best effort reaction decision to the service degradation.

+For a given service, energy fluctuations in the network made known to the 5GMS AF or RTC AF via the EIF may be translated into impacts on media streaming adjustments through the provisioning of energy policies by the Media Application Provider to the 5GMS AF or RTC AF.
+Through such energy policies, the 5GMS AF or RTC AF is able to notify the Media Client in the UE or an energy-driven service degradation in the form of energy event information.

 This Candidate Solution introduces a mechanism for allowing the Media AF (or the Energy Information AF instantiated in it) to notify the Media Client in the UE of an energy-driven service degradation in the form of energy event information, enabling the Media Client to make informed decisions about adapting media delivery in reaction to the energy-driven QoS degradation event.
-QoS degradation is imposed and notified to the UE via a degraded bit-rate for the session as part of energy event information, with the Media Client having autonomy over how to react to the degraded bit-rate.
-This subsequent reaction may be a decision to 1) live with the degraded bit rate, and to avoid the request or fetching of media segments with bit rates over the degraded value 2) upgrade the bit rate through the use of energy credits or monetary policies or 3) perform any other reaction such as ending the media session.
+The mapping of network energy fluctuations to service degradations is informed via energy policies created and provisioned by the Media Application Provider.
+Energy-driven QoS degradation is notified to the UE via a degraded bit-rate for the session as part of energy event information, with the Media Client having autonomy over how to react to the degraded bit-rate.
+Degraded bit-rates may also be implicitly informed via the notification of pre-defined Policy Templates.
+This subsequent reaction by the Media Client may be a decision to 1) live with the degraded bit rate, and to avoid the request or fetching of media segments with bit rates over the degraded value 2) upgrade the bit rate through the use of energy credits or monetary policies or 3) perform any other reaction such as ending the media session.

 7.1x.2.2 Reference architecture for energy event driven media service degradation in the generalised Media Delivery System